Overseas Income and the Spouse Visa Financial Requirement

 Currency Conversion

 The Home Office converts overseas income and savings to GBP at the exchange rate on the date of application.
 This means exchange rate fluctuations can affect whether you meet the threshold.
 If your income or savings are close to the boundary, check the exchange rate carefully and consider applying when the rate is favourable.
+A solicitor can help review your evidence.

 Next Steps